tari/83pa28d/lesson/day03.md

 manifest constant.

 Also remember that .DB and .DW don't intristically create variables, they just insert bytes into your program.
-If you know the hex codes, you can do machine language and prove yourself to be a wycked uβ3r1337 h4x0r.
+If you know the hex codes, you can write machine language to these bytes.

 ```z80
 ; The machine code for LD B, 6  LD A, B  ADD A, H  LD B, A